-9. Only 15% of 1 billion full-time employees worldwide are engaged at work.
+9. Only 15% of 1 billion full-time employees worldwide are engaged at work, employee engagement statistics show.

 Over the years, organizations continued to face challenges in keeping a satisfied workforce.
 The recent Gallup statistics on job satisfaction indicated that a very large portion of the world’s 1 billion full-time workers is disengaged.
 More precisely, only 15% of workers are happy and productive in the workplace.